dicecoin-project/dicecoin/doc/unit-tests.md

 set up to add test/*.cpp to test_dicecoin automatically).

-Compiling/running DiceCOIN-Qt unit tests
+Compiling/running Dicecoin-Qt unit tests
 ---------------------------------------

-DiceCOIN-Qt unit tests are in the src/qt/test/ directory; they use the Qt unit-testing framework.
+Dicecoin-Qt unit tests are in the src/qt/test/ directory; they use the Qt unit-testing framework.

 To compile and run the tests: